 The number of construction trucks projected to be on the city streets for this analysis is based on the estimated volume of debris to be removed, the amount of materials to be brought in, the average capacity of the trucks, and the approximate time of operation.
-The following analysis is for the Cut-and-cover Second-to-Main Alternative, which has 2.1 million cubic yards of material to be excavated.
+The following analysis is for the Cut-and-Cover Second-to-Mission Alternative, which has 2.8 million cubic yards of material to be excavated (Table 5.20-4).
 This option represents a "worst case analysis."
 Fewer trucks would be required for the Second-to-Main Alternative.
-Moreover, substantially fewer truck would be required for the Tunneling Option for either Alternative, in that the tunneling option would have sizably less excavated material.
+Moreover, substantially fewer trucks would be required for the Tunneling Option for either alternative, in that the tunneling option would have sizably less excavated material.
+The Locally Preferred Alternative is the Second-to-Main Tunneling Option, which would generate about 20 percent less total excavated material than assumed in this worst case analysis.

-For the Second-to-Main Cut-and-Cover Option analysis, the construction period is assumed to be two years, with an average hauling period of eight hours per day for 360 days per year less ten percent.
+For the Second-to-Mission Cut-and-Cover Option analysis, the construction period is assumed to be two years, with an average hauling period of eight hours per day for 360 days per year less ten percent.
 Truck size is assumed to be 20 cubic yards.
 Soil is assumed to expand by 15 percent and rock by 50 percent.
 In general, it is assumed that spoils will be hauled by truck to the Caltrain yard adjacent to Seventh and Townsend and loaded onto trains for disposal out of the area.
+Disposition of the excavated materials will be the responsibility of the contractor.
+Any hazardous materials will need to be disposed of according to federal and state laws and regulations governing its hauling and disposition (see Section 5.21.15.).
+The actual location for the use (e.g., as fill material) or disposal of non-hazardous excavated materials will depend on the demand for such materials at the time of construction and/or the ability to dispose of these materials at a site to be determined by the contractor.
 Construction materials would be brought in only by truck.